AI4Finance-Foundation/FinRL/docs/source/developer_guide/development_setup.rst

 where branch_xxx is a new branch name.
 In this branch, we revise config.py.

-Step 5: Checkout a Branch
+Step 5: New a Branch
 =======

-Please a new branch based on "staging", which is for all developers.
-DO NOT directly push codes to the branchg "staging" or "master".
+Please new a new branch based on branch "staging", which is for all developers.
+DO NOT directly push codes to the branch "staging" or "master".

 Step 6: Creating Commits and PRs/MRs